qgrid/qgrid.github.io/source/guide/architecture.md

 ## Plugins

 The main benefit of the q-grid model concept is a tight control over the q-grid state.
 Model instance becomes an entry point for the q-grid behavior transformations.
 The plugin system uses this feature to be simple and clear.
 Along with `DOM table`, plugins can be designed as standalone units without any q-grid internal infrastructure knowledge.
-Note, that all components except table core units are plugins.
+Note that all components except table core units are plugins.

 ## Template System